Niloy333/Wearanize_plus/README.md

 ### *Wearanize+ Raw v1.0*

 This version/file contains the raw, unfiltered data collected from the participants of the project.
-See Section 3.1 and Appendix 2 of the [reference paper](#reference-paper) for more details.
+See the "Wearanize+ raw dataset" section and Appendix 2 of the [reference paper](#reference-paper) for more details.

 ### *Wearanize+ PlugNPlay v1.0*